Prison reform in South Africa: Racial discrimination

 As in the United States, South African prisons are not only overcrowded but also have highly disproportionate racial demographics.
 According to Africa Check, at the end of 2016, more than 125,000 Black Africans occupied South Africa's prisons in comparison to over 28,500 colored South Africans, 2,500 White South Africans, and 880 Asian/Indian groups (Africa Check, 2018).
 This means that more than 98% of South Africa's prisons are occupied by persons of color, in contrast to a white population of under 2%.
 With such high racial stratification within South African prison populations today, the continued precedence for facilities to remain overcrowded is likely.
 This is evident because coercive administration methods, skewed demographics, and insufficient mitigation efforts have long surrounded the South African prison system.
 This has contributed to an overall lack of oversight quality and delayed responsiveness for continued reform after the initial strides of the post-apartheid period.

 Maltreatment of prisoners

 Five persons who were inmates of Leeuwkop Prison in August 2014, claimed damages in 2022 for supposed injuries sustained in acts of brutal turture.
 They also claimed that they were unlawfully placed in solitary confinement without bedding and without treatment of their injuries.
 Their lawyers argued that there was a cover-up of the assaults.
 According to Lawyers for Human Rights, the case which resorts under the Prevention of Combating and Torture of Persons Act, is the first of its type in South Africa and will set a precedent for accountability of correctional services officials involved in the crime of torture.

+Cases of ill-treatment are frequently reported to the National Preventive Mechanism.
+Civil society organisations report that incidents are not always reported by prisoners for fear of reprisals.